nikola-spasojevic/Job_Title_Recommender/README.md

 This being MLE, the model returns a single word's relative frequency to the context (either 2 or 1 word prior to it) as its score.

 **Example**

-e.g. when inputting the word: 'java software', we can get a results ranked by there relative trigram frequency scores:
+when inputting the word: 'java software', we can get a results ranked by there relative trigram frequency scores:

 	input: job_title_recommender.predict_next_word('java software')